• Skip to primary navigation

 Instant Pot Jambalaya Pinterest pin - orange bowl with shrimp, sausage and rice - Paint the Kitchen Red

-This authentic Instant Pot Jambalaya recipe was adapted from an authentic Creole Jambalaya recipe that has spicy andouille sausage, chicken, shrimp, and rice.
-Flavored with Louisiana spices and cooked to perfection, it’s a delicious one-pot pressure cooker meal.
-Great for a weeknight dinner or a special occasion!
+This Instant Pot Jambalaya recipe was adapted from an authentic jambalaya recipe with spicy andouille sausage, chicken, shrimp, and rice.
+Flavored with Louisiana spices and cooked to perfection, it’s a delicious one pot meal that can be made in the pressure cooker or on the stovetop.
+Great for an easy dinner on busy weeknights or a special occasion!

 Instant Pot Jambalaya in orange bowl with shrimp, sausage and rice - Paint the Kitchen Red

-[This post was first published in February 2017 and was one of the first Instant Pot Jambalaya recipes!
-It was completely updated in December 2019 with new photographs and modified instructions to help you avoid the ‘Burn’ message.]
+[This post was first published in February 2017 and was one of the first original and authentic Instant Pot Jambalaya recipes!
+It’s a popular recipe with rave reviews.
+Read the reviews at the bottom of this post.]

 Table of Contents

-Creole cuisine originated in the city of New Orleans and Cajun food is traditionally associated with the French Acadian people who settled the swamps of southwest Louisiana.
+Creole cuisine originated in the city of New Orleans, while Cajun food is traditionally associated with the French Acadian people who settled the swamps of southwest Louisiana.

-My Instant Pot Jambalaya recipe includes tomatoes and is derived from a cookbook I’ve had in my possession forever, but can’t recall when or where I got it!
+This easy jambalaya recipe includes tomatoes and is derived from an authentic jambalaya recipe from a cookbook I’ve had in my possession forever, but I can’t recall when or where I got it!

 Chez Helene cookbook - Paint the Kitchen Red